csuci-cs/awesome-csuci/README.md

 A curated list of awesome websites, projects, research, frameworks, libraries, and software by CSUCI students, faculty, and alumni

 ## Websites
-Personal websites (blogs, portfolios, ect.) of CSUCI students, faculty, and alumni.
+Personal/professional websites (blogs, portfolios, ect.) of CSUCI students, faculty, and alumni.

 Emoji noting department and/or major may accompany a name.
  * 💻: Computer Science